robertmassaioli/jeff-phrasing/README.md

 # System

-There are two ways phrases can be constructed -- simple form and full form.
+There are two ways phrases can be constructed -- simple form (function starters) and full form (pronoun starters).

-## Simple form
+## Simple form (starts with a function word)

 A simple phrase is constructed with: